New Zealand | Microsoft Endpoint Manager Group Policy Analytics Tool

 • Get a time stamp of when the report was last generated

-New Zealand | Microsoft Endpoint Manager Group Policy Analytics Tool
+New Zealand | Microsoft Intune Group Policy Analytics Tool

 I hope this has helped in what can be a painful area in moving your GPO settings to Endpoint Manager.
-I certainly use it and find it extremely useful.
+I certainly find it extremely useful.
 Microsoft have announced that they are working on taking this one step further and implementing a tool that will also migrate your settings for you!
 Let’s hope this is right around the corner.

 Join the Insentra Community with the Insentragram Newsletter